Qualicum Beach: The 20th century

-The 21st Century
+The 21st century

 In 2002, the town's primary grocery store, Qualicum Foods, was destroyed by a fire.
 In 2003 a new Qualicum Foods was built.
 In 2021, Qualicum Beach councillor Teunis Westbroek was sued for allegedly suggesting that the owners of Qualicum Foods burnt down their own store in 2002.
 In 2023 Westbroek agreed to pay $130,000 to settle the defamation suit and issued a public apology in the local newspaper.
 Ultimately, Westbroek only paid $2,839 personally.
-The rest of settlement was covered by the Town's liability insurance and the Town paid a $10,000 deductible.
+The rest of the settlement was covered by the Town's liability insurance and the Town paid a $10,000 deductible.

 In 2007, the Gardens, a long-term care facility, was built in Qualicum Beach.
 Another retirement home, Berwick, opened in 2019.
 There are currently 5 retirement homes in Qualicum Beach.

 Trains stopped operating in 2011.
 The station is now used as an office space.

 St. Andrews Lodge was purchased by the Town of Qualicum Beach in 2018 with hopes to transform the land into a waterfront park.
 The Town considered demolishing the Lodge.
 In late 2020 The St. Andrew Lodge Cultural and Historical Society was formed by local residents, with the goal of saving the Lodge from demolition.
 They succeeded in this goal, and the Lodge and park is currently being renovated.
 Qualicum First Nation gifted the new name of "Saahtlam" for the park.